UNLOCKING KINGDOM AUTHORITY AND POWER WITHIN YOU - Houston Forward Times

 - God has two wills in the Bible: His will of decree and His will of command

 b).
-The Holy Spirit helps believers to defend God’s will in their:
+The Holy Spirit helps believers to defend God’s will in there:

 - Witness: